Internet Shutdowns

 Chart: Blocking of news media websites in Russia based on OONI measurements (collected between February to March 2022), https://explorer.ooni.org/chart/mat?probe_cc=RU&test_name=web_connectivity&category_code=NEWS&since=2022-02-02&until=2022-03-05&axis_x=measurement_start_day&axis_y=input

-On 17th April 2022, OONI data shows that ISPs in Russia also started blocking access to the Human Rights Watch website (hrw.org).
+OONI data from 17 April 2022 shows that ISPs in Russia also started blocking access to the Human Rights Watch website (hrw.org).

 Chart: OONI data on the testing of www.hrw.org on multiple networks in Russia between March 2022 to April 2022, https://explorer.ooni.org/chart/mat?probe_cc=RU&test_name=web_connectivity&domain=www.hrw.org&since=2022-03-15&until=2022-04-22&axis_x=measurement_start_day